Remote Sensing To Face Ag Risks Due To Climate Change

 Ongoing Field Monitoring For Remote Damage Assessment

-Satellite technologies, convenient API access, and an impressive array of features make EOS Crop Monitoring an indispensable tool for monitoring crops on a field-level in near-real time.
+Satellite technologies, convenient API access, and an impressive array of features make EOSDA Crop Monitoring an indispensable tool for monitoring crops on a field-level in near-real time.
 The platform is equipped with a stack of vegetation indices (NDVI, MSAVI, NDMI, among others).
 These indices can be used to assess the state of vegetation on the field, productivity of the given field, water stress, and other parameters.
-EOS Crop Monitoring also provides users with a 14-day weather forecast and offers an extensive historical data archive dating back to 2008.
+EOSDA Crop Monitoring also provides users with a 14-day weather forecast and offers an extensive historical data archive dating back to 2008.
 Thanks to the data on 5-year average precipitation and daily temperatures, farmers and insurers can make better-informed decisions to avoid damage due to extreme weather events.
 You don’t need to be physically present in the field to gather all this data!

-EOS Crop Monitoring is not a platform for farmers only.
+EOSDA Crop Monitoring is not a platform for farmers only.
 Data that we provide through API can be successfully applied to solve a variety of agribusiness insurance challenges:

 - crop state assessment;

 - information on the harvesting date;

 - facilitated field data collection with statistics and analytical tools (e.g., ordering and printing reports) and more upon request.